rbowsley/lamplighthelp/source/16-16-0_Change_the_Terms_Used_in_Lamplight.markdown

  - look for a translation for the entire phrase "Filter by workarea" and substitute this with the translated term
  - then filter any remaining keywords.

-Keywords are enclosed in double curly braces.
+Keywords are enclosed in double curly brackets.